infinilabs/framework/docs/content.en/docs/release-notes/_index.md

 - Update elastic metadata safely (#20)
 - Fixed the issue that the metadata does not take effect immediately after the cluster changes to available (#23)
 - Enable skipping to the next file with multiple gaps #22
+- Removing the logic of collecting metric per each node (#26)

 ### Improvements